vuestorefront/vue-storefront/docs/guide/basics/configuration.md

     },
 ```

-ElasticSearch settings can be overriden in the specific `storeView` config.
+ElasticSearch settings can be overridden in the specific `storeView` config.
 You can use different ElasticSearch instance powering specific `storeView`.

 ```json
     "tax": {